algorandfoundation/ARCs/ARCs/arc-draft_plugin_abstraction.md

 ## Rationale

 ### App vs Logic Sig
 There have similar propsoals for reducing end-user friction, such as [ARC47](./arc-0047.md) which enables safer usage of delegated logic signatures.
-The major downside of logic signatures is that they are not
+The major downside of logic signatures is that they are not useable by smart contracts.
+This severely limits composability and potential use cases.

 ### Plugins
 TODO